MicrosoftDocs/azure-devops-docs/docs/git/create-new-repo.md

 ## Next steps

+> [!div class="nextstepaction"]
-- New to Git repos?
+> New to Git repos?
 [Learn more](https://www.visualstudio.com/learn/set-up-a-git-repository/)

+> [!div class="nextstepaction"]
-- [Invite others](../setup-admin/team-services/add-account-users-assign-access-levels-team-services.md) to collaborate with you in the repo
+> [Invite others](../setup-admin/team-services/add-account-users-assign-access-levels-team-services.md) to collaborate with you in the repo

+> [!div class="nextstepaction"]
-- Learn more about [cloning](./tutorial/clone.md) the repo to your computer
+> Learn more about [cloning](./tutorial/clone.md) the repo to your computer

+> [!div class="nextstepaction"]
-- Learn about the general [Git workflow](./tutorial/gitworkflow.md) that most developers use when writing code and sharing it with the team
+> Learn about the general [Git workflow](./tutorial/gitworkflow.md) that most developers use when writing code and sharing it with the team

+> [!div class="nextstepaction"]
-- Learn how to use [branches](./tutorial/branches.md) to manage and isolate your code
+> Learn how to use [branches](./tutorial/branches.md) to manage and isolate your code

+> [!div class="nextstepaction"]
-- Review code and merge it into your default branch with [pull requests](./tutorial/pullrequest.md)
+> Review code and merge it into your default branch with [pull requests](./tutorial/pullrequest.md)

+> [!div class="nextstepaction"]
-- All done with the sample repo you created in this article?
+> All done with the sample repo you created in this article?
 You can remove unused Git repos from your project when they are no longer needed.
 If you want to save the repo (and its [commit history](tutorial/history.md)) but no longer need to work with it, consider [renaming](repo-rename.md) the repo and [locking](lock-branches.md) its default branch instead of removing it.
+>

-  You cannot remove a repo if it is the only Git repo in the project.
+> You cannot remove a repo if it is the only Git repo in the project.
 If you need to delete the only Git repo in a project, create a new Git repo first, then delete the repo.
+>

-  To delete a repo, see [Delete a Git repo from your project](delete-existing-repo.md).
+> To delete a repo, see [Delete a Git repo from your project](delete-existing-repo.md).